Using eMagiz as producer

 intermediate-event-streaming-connectors-emagiz-as-producer--create-phase-auto-generation-exit.png

-Now we need to make sure that we can produce data on the topic with the help of the eMagiz components that are available in the eMagiz flow designer.
+Now we need to ensure that we can produce data on the topic using the eMagiz components available in the eMagiz flow designer.
 In this case, we will need the Kafka outbound channel adapter.

 intermediate-event-streaming-connectors-emagiz-as-producer--create-phase-kafka-outbound.png